MIG Welding Sheet Metal

 If you live in a relatively high humidity area, coat the patch panels as soon as you can.
 Surface rust will form almost immediately if you don't.
 Give the new metal a coat of self-etching primer (a spray can is fine for this).

-MIG Weld With Shielding Gas
+MIG Shielding Gas

-The most common shielding gas for MIG is an Argon/CO2 mix, which provide clean, good looking welds on thin sheet metal.
+The most common shielding gas for MIG is an Argon/CO2 mix, which will provide clean, good looking welds on thin sheet metal.
+If you're an Amazon shopper, you can have a MIG welding tank delivered right to your door.

 MIG welding bottle